 The reason is clear, it sequences the fragment and re-sequences it again.
 But unfortunately, it is costlier.

 Paired-end sequencing is not for all types of sequences.
 It is often employed for special sequence characters like to read repetitive sequences, genomic rearrangements and gene fusion etc. Such aberrations are so complicated in nature and require expertise to interpret.

 On a technical note, it can accurately find insertions and deletions thereby novel copy number variations in the genome.
 So it is often and only employed for genomic rearrangements. studies.
 On the downside, paired-end sequencing is a costly, time-consuming and tedious process.

 Single-end sequencing reads the sequence of the fragment in a unidirectional.
 For example, the conventional Sanger sequencing approach.
 Such an approach has poor resolution, is comparatively inaccurate and inadequate to study genomic rearrangements.

-However, short sequence or gene alterations can effectively be studied using single-end reads.
+However, short sequences or gene alterations can effectively be studied using single-end reads.
 The present approach is simple, cost-effective and time-saving but at the same time has less accuracy.

-Read depth has important consideration in the NGS and is a crucial parameter having a direct effect on the overall sequencing results.
+Read depth is an important consideration in the NGS and is a crucial parameter having a direct effect on the overall sequencing results.
 It shows how many times a particular nucleotide or read is sequenced.